yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 #### 2.7.6 (Optional): Verifying Operation in a Local Environment

-If you want to verify if the Java program works locally, swap the comments in the `OpenAIClient` instance creation part of the `AIChatController` class code and run it.
+To verify if the Java program works locally, swap the comments in the `OpenAIClient` instance creation part of the `AIChatController` class code and run it.

 ```java
 // ManagedIdentityCredential credential = new ManagedIdentityCredentialBuilder().clientId(userManagedIDClientId).build();